Police: Tulsa gunman targeted surgeon he blamed for pain

 Republican Gov. Kevin Stitt, who is running for reelection, said last week after the Texas shooting that it was too soon to talk about firearms policy.
 A pro-firearms group, the Oklahoma 2nd Amendment Association, is an influential force at the state Capitol, and the first bill Stitt signed into law after taking office in 2019 was a measure that allows most adults to openly carry firearms without the previously required background check or training.

-The shooting Wednesday also comes just more than two weeks after shooting at a Buffalo supermarket by a white man who is accused of killing 10 Black people in a racist attack.
-The recent Memorial Day weekend saw multiple mass shootings nationwide, including at an outdoor festival in Taft, Oklahoma, 45 miles from Tulsa, even as single-death incidents accounted for most gun fatalities.

 Since January, there have been 12 shootings where four or more people have been killed, according to The Associated Press/USA TODAY/Northeastern University mass killing database.
-Those shootings have left 76 dead, including 31 adults and children in Buffalo and Texas, the database says.
+Those shootings have left 76 dead, including 35 adults and children in Buffalo, Uvalde and Tulsa, the database says.
 The death toll does not include the suspects in the shootings.

+Two people hug outside at Memorial High School where people were evacuated from the scene of a shooting at the Natalie Medical Building Wednesday, June 1, 2022. in Tulsa, Okla.
+Multiple people were shot at a Tulsa medical building on a hospital campus Wednesday.
+(Ian Maule/Tulsa World via AP)

+Two people hug outside at Memorial High School where people were evacuated from the scene of a shooting at the Natalie Medical Building Wednesday, June 1, 2022. in Tulsa, Okla.
+Multiple people were shot at a Tulsa medical building on a hospital campus Wednesday.
+(Ian Maule/Tulsa World via AP)

 Tulsa Police talk to a young man at Memorial High School as he waits to be reunited with a family member who was evacuated from the scene of a shooting at the Natalie Medical Building Wednesday, June 1, 2022. in Tulsa, Okla.
 Multiple people were shot at a Tulsa medical building on a hospital campus Wednesday.
 (Ian Maule/Tulsa World via AP)